killy971/hpc-coveralls/README.md

 hpc-coveralls [![Build Status](https://travis-ci.org/guillaume-nargeot/hpc-coveralls.png?branch=master)](https://travis-ci.org/guillaume-nargeot/hpc-coveralls)
 =============

-Coveralls support for Haskell code coverage.
+hpc-coveralls converts and sends Haskell projects hpc code coverage to [coverall.io](http://coveralls.io/).

-hpc-coveralls currently only supports Travis CI, but support for other services will be added over time.
+At the moment, only [Travis CI](http://travis-ci.org) is supported, but other CI services will be supported soon.

 hpc-coveralls is still under development and any contributions are welcome!